intel/igsc/doc/igsc_api.rst

 The API is divided into 3 groups:

-1. **Device API**: API utilizing underlying operating system in order to enumerate and access graphics device and retrieve information.

-2. **Device FW API**: This API provides wrapper for accessing the GSC Firmware API.
+1. **Device FW API**: This API provides wrapper for accessing the GSC Firmware API.
    The API requires device access.
 This API includes actual image update functionality.

-3. **Image API**: Provides API for retrieving the required information from the update images.
+3. **Image API**: Provides API for retrieving the required information from the update images and utilizes library image parsing capabilities.

+1. **Device API**: API utilizing underlying operating system in order to enumerate and access graphics device and retrieve information.

 Orthogonally the API provides facility to update GSC Firmware and the OPROM image.